10 Signs Your Credit Card Debt Is Out of Control

 - You can't afford to pay anything except the minimum payment.
 Minimum payments are the lowest amount you can pay on your credit card to keep your account in good standing.
 If you can't pay more than that and you're still using your credit cards, your debt is getting worse each month.

 - You're late or missing payments.
-Missed payments only make your credit card situation worse.
+Missed payments further compromise your credit health.
 Late payments increase the amount you have to pay to get caught up and lead to late fees added to your balance.
 If your card is maxed out, those late fees could push your balance over your limit.

 - You're paying your credit cards with other types of debt.
 Cash advances, repeated balance transfers, payday loans, or any other form of debt to pay your credit cards simply create more debt by borrowing money to stay afloat.